Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 88: January 11, 2022

+**Today's Progress:** Troubleshot project and studied defining an application and managing dependencies in Node.js.

+**Thoughts:** I rearranged my workstation for the third time this week.
+I may do it again tomorrow.

 ### Day 87: January 10, 2022

 **Today's Progress:** Worked on styling components with scss.